KarolMarszal/KarolMarszal/README.md

 - 👋 Hi, I’m @KarolMarszal
-- 👀 I’m interested in game dev, windows apps and embeded programming
+- 👀 I’m interested in windows apps and embeded programming
-- 🌱 I’m currently learning C# and unity, C/C++
+- 🌱 I’m currently learning C#, mostly WPF, C/C++
-- 💞️ I’m looking to collaborate on some game dev together or maybe good project in some embeded system
+- 💞️ I’m looking to collaborate on some engaging project usig WPF
 - 📫 How to reach me?
 Use email karolmarszal91@gmail.com

 <!---